How to disable Intel Turbo Boost on Microsoft Surface with powercfg command

 Let us know what you think!

-We appreciate hearing your thoughts, questions, and ideas about “How to disable Intel Turbo Boost on Microsoft Surface with powercfg command”.
+We appreciate hearing your thoughts, questions, and ideas about “How to Disable Intel Turbo Boost on Microsoft Surface”.

 I do not own a Surface, but a high end i7 Kaby lake processor in another laptop which does not have a BIOS option to disable Turbo Boost.